rl1987/trickster.dev/tricksterblog/content/post/running-stable-diffusion-on-vultr.md

 [Screenshot 1](/2022-08-30_16.58.06.png)

-We choose Debian 11 image because we want to base our setup on vanilla Linux distribution that does rely on ML tooling being pre-installed (as is the case with Anaconda image and some other options).
+We choose Debian 11 image because we want to base our setup on vanilla Linux distribution that does rely on ML/data science software being pre-installed (as is the case with Anaconda image and some other options).

-When it comes to server size, we choose the third option that has 10 GB of VRAM.
+When it comes to server size, we choose at least the third option that has 10 GB of VRAM.

 We launch the server and watch the console until cloud-init finishes setting everything up.